danteWei/Swift/README.md

 ***

-Copy Rights
+##Copy Rights##
 ***

 Most of the comments as well as the codes are direct quotes from the book [Swift](https://itunes.apple.com/us/book/the-swift-programming-language/id881256329?mt=11).
 This book is free and is available through iBooks Store.
+And it is the official book for learning Swift.
+If you really want to learn Swift, this book is a "must-have".

-I do not own the marterials in my notes, if you want to use the codes in my notes, please refer to the book mentioned above.
+I do not own the materials in my notes, if you want to use the codes in my notes, please refer to the book mentioned above.

-Usage
+##Usage##
 ***

-Just `import` the playground project into your Xcode and open the project.
+Just go to the `file` manu and `import` the playground project into your Xcode and open the project.

 You will see the codes in the right half of the screen, and the output in the left half.